scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 <div class="ds_inset-text">
   <div class="ds_inset-text__text">
     <p>The 'image card' version of navigation pages is currently untested.
-We hope to include it in an upcoming round of user testing.</p>
+We plan to include it in future user testing.</p>
   </div>
 </div>